gwild37/RPI-Machines/README.md

 ### Version History:
 * 7/29/2019 - Stable version of Machines Map on the forgemill branch.
 Map has basic preliminary functions including map legend, searchable machines, and machine shops in database.
+* 12/10/2019 - Stable, mobile friendly version of renamed RPI Machines web app.
+Has homepage and zammad integration for live chat.

 ### Getting Started
 This project uses the MEAN stack (MongoDB, Express.JS, AngularJS 1.7, Node.js).
 You will need a working installation of [Node.js](https://nodejs.org/en/) (LTS version recommended), and a [MongoDB Atlas Cloud account](https://www.mongodb.com/cloud/atlas) (free is fine).